Sharonfish/bt-take-home/README.md

 - Save the selected Pokemon to `localStorage` so it can persist between reloads
 - Show more information about Pokemon, such as their abilities
 - Indicate which Pokemon the visitor currently has selected on the Browse page as well
-- Allow visitors to select and "save" multiple Pokemon rather than just one
+- Allow visitors to select multiple Pokemon rather than just one
 - Implement infinite scrolling on the Browse page rather than having visitors click the "Load more" button
 - Show a small subset of Pokemon on the Home page and direct the user to the Browse page to view more
 - Implement search functionality on the Browse page